Childhood Non-Hodgkin Lymphoma Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Childhood Non-Hodgkin Lymphoma

 Possible signs of childhood non-Hodgkin lymphoma include breathing problems and swollen lymph nodes.

 These and other symptoms may be caused by childhood non-Hodgkin lymphoma.
 Other conditions may cause the same symptoms.
-A doctor should be consulted if any of the following problems occur:
+Check with a doctor if your child has any of the following problems:

 - Trouble breathing.